 Dairy-Free Almond Milk Ingredients

-Vanilla - pure vanilla extract
+- Vanilla: Pure vanilla extract (optional).

 How to Make Almond Milk

-Water Tip: less water = creamier richer milk; more water = thinner lighter milk.
+Water Tip: Less water = creamier richer milk; more water = thinner lighter milk.
 I typically use 3 ½ cups.

-Storing and Freezing Tips
+Storing and Freezing Almond Milk

-More Delicious Vegan Recipes
+More Dairy Free Recipes

 NEVER MISS A RECIPE: Sign up for my email NEWSLETTER!

-Delicious Homemade Almond Milk Recipe
+Easy Homemade Almond Milk

 Rate this recipe!